-Shared decision-making is a process that draws on the combined knowledge of many stakeholders to make smarter, more effective decisions.
+Shared decision-making is a process that draws on the combined knowledge of many stakeholders (whether that’s members of your team or other leaders) to make smarter, more effective decisions.

-How does shared decision-making happen?
-What makes it different from collaboration?
-And how can you adapt a shared decision-making mindset if you’re used to making top-down decisions?
+- How can you adapt a shared decision-making mindset if you’re used to making top-down decisions?

 Shared decision-making is different from collaboration